aleksandr-kiliushin/learning/technical-interview/index.md

 #### SEGREGATION OF MUTABILITY

-It's not really to make everything immutable, because it requires a lot of storage and processor speed.
+We can't make everything immutable, because it requires a lot of storage and processor speed.

 🤔 One of the compromises is to **segregate** the app into **mutable and immutable** parts.
 🧼 The immutable components **perform their tasks** in a purely functional way.